ZachHandley/AppwriteUtils/packages/appwrite-utils-cli/README.md

 ### Changelog

+- 0.0.275: THINGS ARE NOW IN TYPESCRIPT WOOHOO.
+No but for reaal, super happy to report that everything has been converted to TypeScript, just way too many changes, I hope you enjoy it!
+- 0.0.274: Small improvement for attribute handling, rather than getting it every attribute, I check the collections attributes
 - 0.0.273: Small fix for relationship attribute comparisons
 - 0.0.272: That's what I get for not testing lmao, also updated logic for checking for existing attributes to take the `format` into consideration from the database (URL's are not of `type: "url"`, they are of `format: "url"`)
 - 0.0.271: Small change to update attributes that are different from each other by deleting the attribute and recreating, as we cannot update most things